alix-tz/escriptorium-documentation/docs/tags.md

 - tagging the script or language used in a document when the project combines several languages, it allows you to filter by language or script;
 - tagging the state of a document (for example "to segment", "segmented", "to transcribe", "to review", etc.);
 - tagging the team or people in charge of annotating/reviewing a document, it allows them to easily retrieve the document they have to work on;
-- tagging a bugged document to later resolution;
+- tagging a bugged document for a later resolution;
 - tagging the state of publication of a document composing a dataset;
 - tagging the quality of a document's transcription (ex: "ground truth", "gold", "silver", etc)